Distributions and Euler systems for the general linear group

 where $H=\Gal(m_{N\oplus \Z/p, N})$ is the Galois group and $\varphi(x)=\sum_{\sigma\in H}\sigma^*(x)$.
 The definition of the Hecke operator tells us to identify $R(N\oplus \Z/p)^H$ and $R(N\oplus [\Z/p])$.
 Then we see that $m_{N\oplus[\Z/p\Z],N*} =(\overline{m}_{N\oplus \Z/p\Z, N}^*)^{-1}$.

 \begin{cor} Let $bp^{-1}\in \Z/n\Z$ denote the element such that $p (bp^{-1})=b \in \Z/n\Z$.
 We have

-\end{cor} \begin{proof} By definition, $T_{[\Z/p\Z]}=m_{\Z/n\Z\oplus [\Z/p\Z]*} r^*_{\Z/n\Z\oplus [\Z/p\Z]*}$.
-The two maps on the right hand side can be computed using Lemma~\ref{lem:4.2.3.1} and the discussion preceding this corollary. \end{proof} In this way we have avoided making the choice of roots of unity and yet have stated the norm relations.
+\end{cor} \begin{proof} By definition, $T_{[\Z/p\Z]}=m_{\Z/n\Z\oplus [\Z/p\Z]*} r^*_{\Z/n\Z\oplus [\Z/p\Z]}$.
+The two maps on the right-hand side can be computed using Lemma~\ref{lem:4.2.3.1} and the discussion preceding this corollary. \end{proof} In this way we have avoided making the choice of roots of unity and yet have stated the norm relations.